heyudude/Brawl-Stars-Club-Tools/fankit-manual-install.md

 # Fan Kit Manual Install

-If you've had issues with crtools downloading and extracting the fan kit, try the following:
+If you've had issues with bstools downloading and extracting the fan kit, try the following:

 1. In your config file, add line `use_fankit=True` to the `[Paths]` section